eliben/bobscheme/doc/bob_getting_started.rst

 * A serializer and deserializer for Bob VM bytecode

 In addition, Bob comes with another version of the VM, implemented in C++.
 It's called "BareVM".
-BareVM is an optional component - Bob is fully usable as an implementation of Scheme in pure Python.
+Bob itself is a fully usable implementation of Scheme in pure Python; BareVM is an optional component.

 Here's a schematic description of these parts: